alexdelprete/HA-NeoPool-MQTT/README.md

 So you can actually disable Tasmota's HA integration with `SetOption19 1` or `Discover 0` on the NeoPool device, because all the entities will be created through the package via MQTT.

-Hoping one day to see Tasmota's HA integration natively creating ALL possible entity types.
-That will probably happen when @curzon01 switches to Home Assistant. :)

 Pre-requirements:

-1. The integration is based on NeoPool's extended commands for ESP32 devices, so tasmota32 firmware is required: read [here](https://tasmota.github.io/docs/NeoPool/#esp32-adding-user-defined-neopool-commands-to-tasmota) for more info
-2. The integration is currently based on latest dev release of Tasmota, because of recent modification requested to @curzon01 that he quickly implemented in [#19857](https://github.com/arendst/Tasmota/pull/19857), and has already been merged.
+1. The integration is currently based on latest dev release of Tasmota, because of recent modification requested to @curzon01 that he quickly implemented in [#19857](https://github.com/arendst/Tasmota/pull/19857), and has already been merged.
 Next stable release (after v13.2.0, current stable version) should contain #19857.
 I will update notes to specify the stable min. version once known.
-3. From Tasmota console, run these commands to optimize the device configuration:
+2. From Tasmota console, run these commands to optimize the device configuration:

     _This sets Retain flag for telemetry topic so that HA entities are immediately available_
     ```console